Tech-at-DU/React-Redux-Timers-Tutorial/P09-Style-Timer-View/content.md

 can do more and improve the appearance!
 > 1. Also, that giant header taking everything over sure is annoying.
 Fix it so that it stops getting in the way!

+Well done!
+Going through this has hopefully shown the power of **using the BEM system to create class names!** We got one last feature to implement for our timers app, let's wrap this up!

 ## Resources

 - https://www.w3schools.com/css/css3_flexbox.asp